barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 In this article, we'll explore the process of building the School and Scholarship Search App (3SA) in two parts: Part 1 focuses on cleaning and pre-processing the data, while Part 2 focuses on creating a user-friendly interface.
 Specifically, we'll cover cleaning, handling missing data, and restructuring the dataset to build 3SA.

-## Data Preprocessing and cleaning to build 3SA : Process To Follow
+## Data Cleaning and Preprocessing Process to build 3SA

-Below is the process we can follow :
-1. Data Collection :
-    - Manually collects data from university websites and social media (Twitter and LinkedIn)

-2. Importing necessary libraries and loading the scholarship data :
-    - Imports necessary Python libraries
-    - Loads the dataset

-2. Data Exploration :
-   - Displays the first few rows of the dataset.
-   - Retrieves information about the dataset.

-3. Features Selection :
-   - Identifies the necessary features
-   - Creates a new DataFrame with selected features.

-4. Splitting Columns into Separate Rows :
-   - Splits certain columns into separate rows.
-   - Resets the index for unique labels.

-5. Handling Missing Data :
-   - Identifies missing data in the cleaned dataset.
-   - Drops rows with missing 'Name' values.
-   - Fills remaining missing values with empty strings.

-6. Data Saving:
-   - Saves the cleaned dataset as "scholarship_df.csv."
+Let's break down the steps involved :

 ### 1. Data Collection

-So the process starts with collecting the dataset to be used.
-The data used in this project was manually collected and the raw dataset can be found and downloaded [here](https://raw.githubusercontent.com/barbaraaboagye/My-MachineLearning-Journey/1e19a3a7caf86f8b0603ed100144ff94d536a769/Projects/Scholarship%20recommender%20system/scholarshipdatabase.csv).
+The first step is collecting the dataset.
+The data used in this project was manually collected from university websites and social media platforms (Twitter and LinkedIn).
+You can find and download the raw dataset [here](https://raw.githubusercontent.com/barbaraaboagye/My-MachineLearning-Journey/1e19a3a7caf86f8b0603ed100144ff94d536a769/Projects/Scholarship%20recommender%20system/scholarshipdatabase.csv).

 ### 2. Importing libraries and loading dataset

 Let's start by importing the necessary libraries and the [dataset](https://raw.githubusercontent.com/barbaraaboagye/My-MachineLearning-Journey/1e19a3a7caf86f8b0603ed100144ff94d536a769/Projects/Scholarship%20recommender%20system/scholarshipdatabase.csv) :

 ```python